 We are considered a critical infrastructure industry, as defined by the U.S. Department of Homeland Security.
 Although we have continued to operate our facilities to date consistent with federal guidelines and state and local orders, the COVID-19 pandemic and any preventive or protective actions taken by governmental authorities may have a material adverse effect on our operations, supply chain, customers and transportation networks, including business shutdowns or disruptions.
 To date, we have experienced delays in importation of certain chemical products from China, and temporary work-from-home orders have reduced operating capacity at the Repeat Precision machine shop operations in Mexico.
 We also experienced delays in access to certain materials and products utilized in our research and development activities, which has led, and may continue to lead, to delays in new product introductions.
 The continuing impacts of the COVID-19 pandemic are contributing to ongoing supply chain disruptions and cost inflation, including labor cost inflation, the effects of which have continued into 2022.
-Work-from-home orders have adversely affected, and may continue to further adversely effect, our supply chain, including creating shipping and logistics challenges and placing significant limits on component supplies.
+Work-from-home orders and other restrictions have also led to delays in planned work in Argentina and China.
+The COVID-19 pandemic and other factors have adversely affected, and may continue to further adversely effect, our supply chain, including creating shipping and logistics challenges and placing significant limits on component supplies.
 These effects on our supply chain have resulted in delayed product availability, resulted in additional costs, and may otherwise adversely impact our business and results of operations.
 In addition, the travel restrictions in certain countries where we operate, including the closure of their borders to travel into the country, have resulted in difficulty to effectively staff or rotate personnel at, and thereby operate, certain of our projects and could lead to an inability to service awarded businesses.